microsoft/playwright/docs/src/api/class-browsercontext.md

 * since: v1.45
 - type: <[Clock]>

-Playwright is using [@sinonjs/fake-timers](https://github.com/sinonjs/fake-timers) to fake timers and clock.
+Playwright has ability to mock clock and passage of time.

 ## event: BrowserContext.close
 * since: v1.8